rizzles38/CarND-Behavioral-Cloning-P3/writeup_template.md

 I used the left and right camera images from the Udacity data and added an offset to the steering angles and added all of that to my training set.
 This showed a slight improvement, but the vehicle would still crash shortly after the first bridge.

-Then I realized another problem could be that since the behicle mostly drives straight, it can be biased to drive straight most of the time.
+Then I realized another problem could be that since the vehicle mostly drives straight, it can be biased to drive straight most of the time.
 This matched my observations in the simulator, since the vehicle was reluctant to turn and would only turn sharply when it was close to the side of the road.
 To fix this, I removed the data with steering angle of 0 from the training set.
 I set a threshold to be 0.001 to account for rounding errors.

-This got me a point where I could drive the entire loot twice (at least, probably more) without crashing.
+This got me a point where I could drive the entire loop twice (at least, probably more) without crashing.
-At this point, the model is still not perfect and swerves a lot, occasionally hitting the sides of the road.
-It doesn't handle bridges very well and sticks to the side of the bridge for a long time.
+At this point, the model was still not perfect and swerved a lot, occasionally hitting the sides of the road.
+It didn't handle bridges very well and stuck to the side of the bridge for a long time.
-However, it has recovered successfully every time so far.
+However, it has recovered successfully every time.

+In order to improve that and avoid driving up on the edges of the road, I recorded some of my own data so I would have more data to train the model on.
+Additional training has improved the model's ability to drive over the bridge and to handle turns.
+I also experimented with different thresholds for removing zero steering values and correction angles using side cameras.
+I noticed the model did slightly better with a larger number of epochs (around 7 seemed to be a good number for me).
+This got the vehicle to drive around the track without getting stuck on the bridge or going off on the sides.
+However, the car still looks drunk and swerves a lot.

 ####2.
 Final Model Architecture